Samridhirawat/learn-python/README.md

 There are 16 programs to explain the various concept in python programming

+ .
+Syntex

+ .
+Loop

+ . if-else

+ . data structure

+ . string

+ . file handling

-.Syntex,loop,if-else,data structure,string,file handling, exception handling ,random number ,use of libarires
+ . exception handling

+ . random number

+ . use of libarires